Real People Stories – Lenneke (64)

 No expensive medication for palliative patients

-Lenneke requested a second opinion at another CA125 Hospital.
+Lenneke requested a second opinion at another Hospital.
 Her tumour markers were very high, but there was little to nothing visible on the ultrasounds and scans except fluid in the lungs.
-Additional research, unfortunately, showed that it was metastatic ovarian cancer.
-The treatment took place at another university hospital, also one of the treatment centres for ovarian cancer.
-Lenneke received the standard CA125 treatment.
+Additional research, unfortunately, showed that it was metastatic OC.
+The treatment took place at another university hospital, also one of the treatment centres for OC.
+Lenneke received the standard treatment.
 Three rounds of chemotherapy, surgery and another three rounds of chemotherapy.
-Her HPV DNA doctor at the time, a young woman, gave her – in the middle of the treatment period – another year.
+Her DNA doctor at the time, a young woman, gave her – in the middle of the treatment period – another year.

 When chemo could not continue because her resistance was too low, Lenneke asked for an injection of Neulasta.
 This is a drug that boosts white blood cells.
 The doctor didn’t want to give it.
 “We don’t do that with patients being treated palliatively,” she said.
 I thought: “Well, thank you, I know that I am on palliative care” (Lenneke did receive the injection, by the way).